-She also had staff oversight and responsibility for the City’s Summer Youth Intern Program, and the Workforce Development Program.
-Both of these programs specifically provide opportunities for low-income at-risk youth to have employment opportunities during the summer and/or workforce training.
-But what she feels is her most worthwhile contribution to community development is when she served as a relocation officer for the city.
+She also had staff oversight and responsibility for the City’s Summer Youth Intern Program and the Workforce Development Program.
+These programs specifically provide opportunities for low-income, at-risk youth to have employment opportunities during the summer and/or workforce training.
+But she feels her most worthwhile contribution to community development is when she served as a relocation officer for the city.

-She helped people move out of slum housing with the Methodist Town area, now known as Jamestown.
-She’s also very proud of assisting minority owned businesses in learning how to obtain and successfully execute construction and service contracts for the city and other governmental and private entities.
+She helped people move out of slum housing in the Methodist Town area, now known as Jamestown.
+She’s also very proud of assisting minority-owned businesses in learning how to obtain and successfully execute construction and service contracts for the city and other governmental and private entities.

-During her time at the city, Jones raised her now 23-year-old son as a single mother and made sure she was involved in every aspect of her son’s life.
-She served as team mother, kid transporter and all around cheerleader for his little league, football, soccer, band and a myriad of other activities he belonged to.
+During her time at the city, Jones raised her now 23-year-old son as a single mother and ensured she was involved in every aspect of her son’s life.
+She served as team mother, kid transporter, and all-around cheerleader for his little league, football, soccer, band and a myriad of other activities he belonged to.

 Her retirement has given her more time to pursue her first love – helping others.

 She continues to serve as an officer of the board of directors for R’ Club Child Care, Louise Graham Regeneration Center and the Pinellas County Urban League Guild.
 She remains an active volunteer in the community doing such things as delivering Meals on Wheels twice a week and assists with the annual Homeless Point in Time Count.
-Jones is also proud to have established and chaired the original Wealth Building Coalition, which is now known as the Prosperity Coalition.
-It was specifically established for assuring that individuals who were eligible for the Federal Earned Income Tax Credit actually filed for the credit.
+Jones is also proud to have established and chaired the original Wealth Building Coalition, now known as the Prosperity Coalition.
+It was explicitly established to ensure that individuals who were eligible for the Federal Earned Income Tax Credit actually filed for the credit.